10 Steps for Setting Up a Side Hustle - Step #10 Don't Quit Your Day Job - Yet!

 Business Interruption Insurance

 Business Interruption Insurance is exactly what it states it is, insurance to keep you going if something dramatically impacts your ability to operate your business or shuts it down altogether, and you're unable to cover expenses to keep your business running.
 It's different than a Business Continuity Plan.
 However, having that plan is also a kind of insurance (figuratively speaking) against things going south fast if you hit a bump in the road.
-According to US News and World Reports, Business Continuity/Business Interruption Insurance usually covers the following expenses:
+According to Nerd Wallet, Interruption Insurance usually covers the following expenses: